-Set the MRG_GRDOUT_UNIT setting in the run script to either moles/s (for CMAQ) or moles/hr (for MAQSIP).
+Set the MRG_GRDOUT_UNIT setting in the run script to either moles/s (for CMAQ).
 For biogenics processing, make sure RUN_SMKMERGE is set to Y.

 4. Configure approach for plume rise for standard point sources, including optional PinG sources for CMAQ.